SichongX/Microbiome-Analysis-DADA2/README.md

-# Microbiome Analysis with DADA2 Pipeline and Phylogenetic Profile analysis
+# Microbiome Analysis with DADA2 Pipeline and Phylogenetic Profiling

 #### Microbiome analysis and phylogenetic profiling on data set of 20 paired-end fastq files contain gut bacteria fecal samples (V4 region of the 16S rRNA gene) collected from a post-weaning mouse and a mock community containing 20 known bacterial strains.